2023 NFL OTA News Tracker

 Jacksonville Jaguars

 • ESPN’s Michael DiRocco believes the Jaguars will be cutting back on Travis Etienne’s workload after he handled 74% of the RB carries following James Robinson’s trade.
 The Jaguars signed D’Ernest Johnson and selected Tank Bigsby in the third round to beef up their RB room behind Etienne.
 OC Press Taylor said the breakdown of snaps and touches won’t be decided until the season.
 Etienne added that more of a committee would help with the “wear and tear” on his body.
-His ADP (37, RB12) has been trending in the wrong direction since Jacksonville selected Bigsby and it won’t be long until he settles into the fourth round this summer.
-(May 30)
+His ADP (39, RB13) has been trending in the wrong direction since Jacksonville selected Bigsby and it won’t be long until he settles into the fourth round this summer.
+The Florida Times-Union’s Demetrius Harvey believes Bigsby will have the chance to out-touch Etienne in some games if he gets the hot hand.
+(June 12)

 • Calvin Ridley is turning heads with his on-field performance at OTAs, and he’s “ahead of schedule” with his knowledge of the offense heading into his first year with Jacksonville.
 OC Press Taylor and the Jaguars coaching staff have watched every snap of Ridley’s career this off-season to put him in the best position to succeed in Jacksonville.
 Ridley last took an NFL field in October 2021, but he’s quickly knocking off the rust after missing last season for his gambling suspension.
 Ridley has plenty of new target competition from Christian Kirk, Evan Engram, and Zay Jones, but he’ll be Trevor Lawrence’s most-talented receiver if he can return to his old form.
 Ridley is dripping with upside after seeing some of Zay’s blow-up games on the perimeter last season, but he’s being drafted near his ceiling (35, WR17).
 (May 25)